POFMA correction direction issued to Singapore Incidents over viral video of South Asian travellers at Changi Airport

 At about 9.42pm on May 5, Singapore Incidents published a video on its Facebook page showing a large group of travellers from South Asia arriving at Changi Airport Terminal 1.

+Voices are heard in the video discussing whether the passengers were in Singapore for work or holidays, and remarking that there were "so many" of them.

-The video contained a watermark which states the date of the video as May 5, 2021 and the location as Changi Airport.
+The video contained a watermark that stated the date of the video as May 5, 2021 and the location as Changi Airport.
 The same video was published two minutes later on the Instagram page.

 “First, the video showed passengers arriving at Changi Airport Terminal 1, and a clock indicating the time as 2.53pm.
 There were no flights from South Asia (India, Bangladesh, Nepal, Pakistan and Sri Lanka) that arrived at any terminal in Changi Airport between 8am and 3.30pm on May 5, 2021," said the Transport Ministry.